Isabel Moctezuma: Doña Isabel and the conquest of Tenochtitlan

 Hernán Cortés and other Spaniards entered Tenochtitlan on November 8, 1519.
 For several months they lived in Moctezuma's palace.
-At some time during their sojourn there they took the emperor hostage which ended with his death either at the hands of the Spanish or his own people.
+At some time during their sojourn there they took the emperor hostage.
 The Aztecs revolted and expelled Cortés and his army from Tenochtitlan (La Noche Triste, June 30, 1520).
 However, Tecuichpotzin was left behind in the city by the Spanish.
 Aztec leaders quickly married her to Cuitláhuac, the new emperor, and, after he died of smallpox, to Cuauhtémoc.

 Cortés returned in 1521 with a large group of Spaniards and Indian allies, mostly from Tlaxcala, to attack Tenochtitlan.
 The Aztecs, their numbers and morale depleted by a smallpox epidemic, were defeated.
 Cuauhtémoc and his court attempted to flee Tenochtitlan by boat, but they were captured by the Spanish.
 On surrendering, Cuauhtémoc asked the Spanish to respect the ladies of his court, including his young wife Tecuichpotzin.

 In 1525, Cortés executed Cuauhtemoc and Tecuichpotzin was widowed for the third time.